erikbo/silver-bars/Readme.md

 - I have made the decision to use standard Java unchecked exception (IllegalArgumentException and NoSuchElementException) instead of implementing custom exceptions.
 While a custom exception might convey slightly more information I considered it over engineering for this test.

+- The quantity is forced to one decimal by rounding upwards.
+I decided to do it this way to avoid several decimal places, this forces me     to either round up/down or just remove one or more digits.
+I felt that rounding upwards was the most logical choice.

 - I decided to use JUnit theories (https://github.com/junit-team/junit4/wiki/Theories) for testing the validation of the order registration.
 This is instead of creating multiple different test methods with different orders.